 An IEP should be individualized.
 This means it should spell out the services that are needed to address your child’s unique challenges.
 But here are a few things that are often included in IEPs for English language learners (ELLs).

-English as a second language (ESL): If your child qualifies for an IEP, the plan will note how much time he’ll spend each week receiving ESL instruction.
+(ESL): If your child qualifies for an IEP, the plan will note how much time he’ll spend each week receiving ESL instruction.
 The IEP will detail how much ESL help will be provided in a small group outside of the classroom and how much, if any, will be provided as push-in support inside the classroom.